genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/02_data-server/04_examples.md

 ## Enriching a query

-Enriching data using the calling users context is a great way to build rich experiences.
-Below, we have the positions table and the favourite trades table.
+Enriching data using the calling user's context is a great way to build rich experiences.
+In the example below, we have the positions table and the favourite trades table.
 We are able to derive a field on our query by bringing the user's favourite trades into the context.

 Note the casing of `FAVOURITE_TRADE` and `FavouriteTrade`.
 The all-caps version denotes the table definition, whereas the camel-case version denotes the generated data access object (DAO).